sfoster/xmp-metadata-png-explorations/README.md

 ## Status

 - Eh.
 Kinda working.
 The iterating through the chunks and finding the IHDR chunk seems good.
 The XML document format should be good.
 The chunk creation and its various parts - including the data length and CRC - seems good.
-But the actual XML text data doesnt seem to be encoded correctly or something. exiftool just shows a `XMP` tag with the XML string, not the tags it contains.
+- But the actual XML text data doesnt seem to be encoded correctly or something.
+I "fixed" the keyword to be "'XML:com.adobe.xmp'".
+But now exiftool now shows a garbled keyword: `XM Lcomadobexmp                 : <?xpacket...` and nothing at all for `-XMP`.

 ## Notes: PNG Images and metadata